Transocean Ltd. (RIG) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-BENSALEM, Pa., Jan.
-7, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Transocean Ltd. ("Transocean" or the "Company") (NYSE: RIG ).
+LOS ANGELES, Jan.
+10, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Transocean Ltd. ("Transocean" or the "Company") (NYSE: RIG ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN TRANSOCEAN LTD. (RIG) , CONTACT THE LAW OFFICES OF HOWARD G. SMITH
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN TRANSOCEAN LTD. (RIG), CLICK

-BEFORE FEBRUARY 24, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+BEFORE FEBRUARY 24, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?